Public Safety Power Shutoffs (PSPS)

 The CPUC held a follow-up public meeting on March 1 (watch video) to discuss SCE's Corrective Action Plan, with SCE officials to present the plan, answer questions, and receive CPUC Commissioner and public comments.
 Pursuant to CPUC direction, SCE continues to provide bi-weekly updates to the CPUC to demonstrate ongoing compliance and adherence to its Corrective Action Plan.

 SCE's Response to 2020-21 PSPS De-Energization Events

 In addition to the CPUC meetings and February 12 Corrective Action Plan described above, SCE has undertaken efforts to prevent PSPS outages and mitigate the effects when they do occur.
-On March 23, 2021, SCE hosted an online community meeting (SCE advises they will soon post the video recording) specifically for the Moorpark and Simi Valley communities, which had both been severely impacted by PSPS outages.
+On March 23, 2021, SCE hosted an online community meeting (watch video recording) specifically for the Moorpark and Simi Valley communities, which had both been severely impacted by PSPS outages.
 At the meeting, SCE presented key actions to improve their PSPS performance and took questions from the public.
 Key takeaways during the meeting include:

 - Expedited Grid Hardening: As required in its Corrective Action Plan, SCE identified its circuits that were most frequently impacted by PSPS outages (defined as four or more de-energization events since 2019).
 SCE then analyzed those 72 circuits across its service area to identify ways to reduce the need for potential PSPS outages (while acknowledging it could not guarantee no PSPS outages if extreme enough weather occurred).
 Grid hardening options include segmenting circuits, relocating wires underground, installing switches, installing improved weather detection infrastructure, and switching to insulated wires as well as operational changes such as switching protocols and using in-person observers.